Research Integrity, Compliance, & Ethics

 SUPPORT FOR SPH STUDENT RESEARCH ACTIVITIES

-ORE is responsible for oversight of student projects to ensure compliance with federal regulations, GWU policies concerning human research protections and ethical standards.
-In order to facilitate this, ORE has developed a portal that SPH students should use in submitting their project proposals to ORE for review and clearance.
-All student projects outside of activities limited to the classroom need to be entered into the portal.
-This includes CE projects, practicum, field lab placements, independent studies and other projects for school credit.
-The oversight process allows the Dean's Office of Research Excellence (ORE) to support students' educational journey while ensuring compliance with GWU policies.
-It also helps ORE keep track of the great work our students are doing.
+The Office of Research Excellence (ORE) oversees student projects to ensure compliance with federal regulations, GWU policies concerning human research protections, and ethical standards.
+To streamline this process, ORE has developed a portal for SPH students to submit their project proposals for review and clearance.
+All student projects outside of activities limited to the classroom must be entered into the portal.
+This includes CE projects, practicum, field lab placements, independent studies, and other projects for school credit.
+The oversight process enables the Dean's Office of Research Excellence (ORE) to support students' educational journey while ensuring compliance with GWU policies.
+It helps ORE keep track of our students' great work.

 Questions: [email protected]